at the landfill / transfer station

-Within your landfill are a variety of materials that can or should be removed.
+Within your landfill or transfer station are a variety of materials that can or should be removed.
 Some are hazardous and toxic while others can be reused or recycled.

 The environmental and health benefits for your community are many.
 There are also economic reasons, as reducing the amount of materials in your landfill will extend its life.